Tokyo 2020 delay looms after Canada and Australia exit

 Russia urged global sporting authorities to avoid “panic” over the Olympics and U.S. President Donald Trump expressed confidence in Japan to make the “proper” call.

-But a raft of other nations pressed for a quick decision from the IOC, which is led by its powerful president, Thomas Bach, a German lawyer and former Olympic fencing champion.
+“The faster the decision the better it is for the entire Olympic movement,” Greece’s Olympic head, Spyros Capralos, a former water polo player, told Reuters.

-Athletes were broadly supportive of postponement though sad.
+“I understand where the athletes are coming from ...
+When you cannot train you are stressed, you live in agony which is disastrous.
+Postponement is inevitable.”

-“Competing in the Olympics is my #1 goal but I fully support this decision and I commend our leadership for taking a stand,” tweeted Canadian tennis player Gabriela Dabrowski.
+Athletes were sad but broadly supportive of a delay.

-Monday’s announcements followed growing pressure from big stakeholders including U.S. Track and Field, UK Athletics and other national Olympic committees.
+“The right choice was made, but it doesn’t make it any easier,” said Canadian world champion swimmer Maggie MacNeil, who was hoping to make her Olympic debut in Tokyo.

 Japanese authorities seemed to be bowing to the inevitable despite the losses and logistics headaches it would entail.